IABTechLab/uid2docs/docs/guides/integration-javascript.md

 ## Example code: Hashing and Base64-encoding

-The following codes are examples on how to generate email and phone hashes in Javascript.
+The following codes are examples on how to generate email and phone hashes in JavaScript.

 ```js
 async function hash(value) {